-The Historic Center of Camagüey World Heritage site constitutes an outstanding urban architectural type in Latin America, featured by its irregular urban layout that produced an unusual system of squares, minor squares, serpentine streets, alleys, urban blocks and plots system.
+The Historic Center of Camagüey, a World Heritage Site, constitutes an outstanding urban architectural type in Latin America, featured by its irregular urban layout that produced an unusual system of squares, minor squares, winding streets, alleys, urban blocks and plots system.

-Camagüey is both a city and municipality in central Cuba and is the nation's third-largest city with more than 321,000 inhabitants.
+Camagüey is a city and municipality in central Cuba.
+It is the nation's third-largest city, with more than 321,000 inhabitants.
 It is the capital of the Camagüey Province.
-The symbol of the city of Camagüey is the clay pot or tinajón, used to capture rain water and keep it fresh.
+The symbol of the city is the clay pot or tinajón, used to capture rainwater and keep it fresh.

-Camagüey is also the birthplace of Ignacio Agramonte (1841), an important figure of the Ten Years' War against Spain.
+The city is also the birthplace of Ignacio Agramonte (1841), an important figure in the Ten Years' War against Spain.
 A monument by Italian sculptor Salvatore Buemi, erected in the center of the area to Ignacio Agramonte, was unveiled by his wife in 1912.
 It is composed of an equestrian statue, reliefs in bronze that reveal fragments of the life of Agramonte, and a sculpture of a woman that symbolizes the motherland.

 The settlement was moved inland in 1528 to the site of a Taino village named Camagüey.
 One of the first seven villages founded by the Spaniards in Cuba, Camagüey played a prominent role as the urban center of an inland territory dedicated to cattle breeding and the sugar industry.

-The town developed on the basis of an irregular urban pattern that contains a system of large and minor squares, serpentine streets, alleys and irregular urban blocks, highly exceptional for Latin American colonial towns located in plain territories.
+The town developed based on an irregular urban pattern containing large and minor squares, winding streets, alleys and irregular urban blocks, highly exceptional for Latin American colonial towns.

-Architectural values are associated with typical domestic architectural typologies and the use of consistent construction materials and techniques, especially the extended use of earthen components, which reveal influences from Andalusia.
+Architectural values are associated with typical domestic architectural typologies and consistent construction materials and techniques, especially the extended use of earthen components, which reveal influences from Andalusia.

 The Historic Center continues to act as the city core and the place for social and cultural activities, which reflect a rich intangible heritage.